BosJ/C/xmaceo/README.md

   int notused;
 } io;
 ```
-This example shows a preprocessor-metaprogramming solution using a technique called XMACROS.
+macro.c shows a preprocessor-metaprogramming solution using a technique called XMACROS.
 During debugging
 ```gcc -E xmacro.c -o xmacro.i``` can be used to apply the preprocessor and inspect the results.